Email Deliverability & Domain Warmup: The Complete Guide

 - Check Google Postmaster daily

-- Watch every send's open rate
+- Watch the open rate on every send

 - No warmup required

-- Easier setup
+- Easier to set up

-- Reputation tied to others
+- Your reputation is tied to others

 - Good for lower volumes

-- Full control over reputation
+- Full control over your reputation

-- More technical setup
+- More technical to set up

-- Better for 50,000+/month
+- Better for 50,000+ a month

 Checklist